jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 - `vocab`: A list representing the vocabulary of the input feature to encode.
 - `max_sequence_length`: An integer representing the maximum sequence length.
-- `representation`: A string representing the type of representation for the embeddings.
+- `representation`: A string indicating the type of representation for the embeddings.
 It can be either "dense" or "sparse".
 - `embedding_size`: An integer representing the maximum embedding size.
 The actual size will be the minimum of `vocabulary_size` and `embedding_size` for dense representations, and exactly `vocabulary_size` for sparse encoding.
 - `embeddings_trainable`: A boolean indicating whether the embeddings should be trainable during the training process.
 - `pretrained_embeddings`: A string representing the path to a file containing embeddings in the GloVe format.
 If provided, only the embeddings with labels present in the vocabulary are kept.
-- `embeddings_on_cpu`: A boolean indicating whether the embeddings should be stored on the CPU instead of GPU memory.
+- `embeddings_on_cpu`: A boolean indicating whether the embeddings should be stored on CPU memory instead of GPU memory.
 - `weights_initializer`: A string or dictionary specifying the initializer to use for the weights.
 - `dropout`: A float representing the dropout probability.
-- `reduce_output`: A string specifying how to reduce the output tensor along the sequence length dimension if the rank of the tensor is greater than 2.
+- `reduce_output`: A string indicating how to reduce the output tensor along the sequence length dimension if the rank of the tensor is greater than 2.
 - `encoder_config`: A dictionary containing additional configuration options for the encoder.

 The constructor initializes the attributes `config`, `embedding_size`, `max_sequence_length`, and `reduce_output`.
 It also creates an instance of the `EmbedSequence` class and an instance of the `SequenceReducer` class, passing in the appropriate parameters.